miguelvanegas-c/miguelvanegas-c/README.md

 </br>

 - 🔧 I'm always open to collaboration, new challenges, and opportunities to grow as a developer.
-Feel free to check out my repositories or reach out!
+Feel free to check out my repositories.
 - 💡 I'm currently exploring frontend development technologies such as HTML, CSS, JavaScript, and React, aiming to build clean and interactive user interfaces.
 - 📫 How to reach me miguelvanegasc2004@gmail.com.